 There are risks in automation, and the bottom line is that if your automation doesn’t drive value, you may want to rethink it.
 If it doesn't make your system better, leaner, more efficient, and more cost effective, it may not be worth it, and if you can’t scale your automation, it most certainly should make you stop and reconsider.

 Before anybody assumes that automation means widespread job replacement, take a moment and breathe.
 While it may mean the automation of some of the most simple tasks (think accounts payable and receivable,) accounting is still a very human industry.
 It’s hard to teach a machine how to analyze a report.
 It’s hard to teach a machine to look at data and interpret that in a meaningful way.
 Humans are always going to be needed.

-The most simple piece of advice for finance professionals as we head into 2021 is a simple one: keep focusing on making your organization nimble and flexible.
+The most simple piece of advice for finance professionals as we head into the new year is a simple one: keep focusing on making your organization nimble and flexible.
 Regardless of a COVID crisis or political unrest, the businesses that are doing well right now are the ones that were able to adapt, flex and re-adjust the way they did business.

 Obviously, there are industries that were hit hard and no amount of “readjusting” would have spared them.
 Restaurants and the hospitality industry were decimated, and “staying flexible” wouldn’t have done a lot in the wake of widespread stay-at-home orders.

-Every CFO has to be considering three main components of their business as they head into 2021.
+Every CFO has to be considering three main components of their business as they head into the next year.
 The dynamic nature of the industry around them, risk management and talent.
-If you pay careful attention to all three of these components, you’re setting your organization up for success in 2021, regardless of what may come our way.
+If you pay careful attention to all three of these components, you’re setting your organization up for success, regardless of what may come our way.